zenln/flask_docker_lab/README.md

 1. github account setup
   - Create a new github account (if you dont already have one)
-  - create new repository flask_docker_lab (public/no readme)
+  - fork repository flask_docker_lab github.com/peterb154/flask_docker_lab
 2. travis-ci account setup
-  - Create a new travis-ci.org account if you dont already have one
+  - Create a new travis-ci.org account if you don't already have one
   - link travis-ci to github
-  - add flask_docker_lab project
+  - add your flask_docker_lab project
 3. AWS account setup
   - Create a new AWS free tier account if you don't already have one
 4. Setup developer workstation